 - Counselling, disclosing to partner(s) and reducing risky behaviours if any

-- Ensure a normal eGFR before starting TDF, or consider an alternative NRTI.
+- Ensure a normal eGFR ( >50mL/min in adults) before starting TDF, or consider an alternative NRTI.

 - Adolescents & adults: 1st line TDF + 3TC + DTG (TLD) → 2nd line TDF + 3TC + LPV/r